The credit score Best Buy looks for

 Best Buy Credit Card Requirements in 2026: The Credit Score You Need

-If you want to know the best buy credit card requirements, here is the direct answer: there is no officially published minimum, but most approvals land with a best buy credit card credit score of roughly 640 or higher.
-The My Best Buy store card is the easier of the two to qualify for and often approves applicants in the fair range of about 620 to 669, while the My Best Buy Visa requirements lean toward good credit, generally a score around 670 and up.
+You typically need a credit score of about 640 or higher to be approved for a Best Buy credit card in 2026.
+There is no officially published minimum, but that is where most approvals land, and the best buy credit card requirements split by card: the My Best Buy store card is the easier of the two to qualify for and often approves applicants in the fair range of about 620 to 669, while the My Best Buy Visa requirements lean toward good credit, generally a score around 670 and up.
 Both cards are issued by Citibank, N.A., commonly called Citi, which is the bank that actually reviews your application, sets your limit, and reports the account.
 This guide breaks down approval odds by score band, which bureau Citi tends to pull, the exact steps to get approved, and what to do if you are denied.

 What Credit Score Is Needed for a Best Buy Credit Card?